fgnt/pb_bss/README.md

 # Tight integration of spatial and spectral features for BSS with Deep Clustering embeddings

-This repository covers the EM algorithms proposed in the (yet unpublished) Interspeech paper "Tight integration of spatial and spectral features for BSS with Deep Clustering embeddings" to be presented at the Interspeech 2017 in Stockholm.
+This repository covers the EM algorithms proposed in the Interspeech paper "Tight integration of spatial and spectral features for BSS with Deep Clustering embeddings" presented at Interspeech 2017 in Stockholm.

 Currently, the repository contains the used EM algorithms and also also alternative observation models.
-Examples, how to use the code, will follow.

 ```
 @InProceedings{Drude2017DeepClusteringIntegration,